andreslopper/andreslopper/README.md

 󠀲󠀲󠀲󠀲󠀲𝆓 $BYI⠀:$

-  $$self ⠀diagonised ⠀sys , ⠀lots⠀ of ⠀untreated ⠀mental ⠀illness . ⠀Sometimes ⠀hes ⠀hyped,⠀ sometimes ⠀hes ⠀silent , ⠀speaks ⠀in ⠀thrid ⠀person ⠀if ⠀stressed . ⠀Dont ⠀approach ⠀randomly ⠀without ⠀a ⠀reason , ⠀will ⠀hide ⠀you ⠀for ⠀15 ⠀minutes . ⠀Rather ⠀stick ⠀to ⠀oomfs ⠀/⠀ close ⠀ones ⠀/⠀ friends ⠀of ⠀my ⠀closest ⠀one .$$
+  $$self ⠀diagonised ⠀sys , ⠀lots⠀ of ⠀untreated ⠀mental ⠀illness . ⠀Sometimes ⠀hes ⠀hyped,⠀ sometimes ⠀hes ⠀silent , ⠀speaks ⠀in ⠀thrid ⠀person ⠀if ⠀stressed . ⠀Dont ⠀approach ⠀randomly ⠀without ⠀a ⠀reason , ⠀will ⠀hide ⠀you ⠀for ⠀15 ⠀minutes . ⠀Rather ⠀stick ⠀to ⠀oomfs ⠀/⠀ close ⠀ones ⠀/⠀ someone ⠀that ⠀oomfs ⠀know ⠀or ⠀friends ⠀with .$$